bspreston10/put-option-identifier/README.md

 # Bennett vs. Bot: Who can perform better trading credit spreads?

 ## Criteria
-**Option Expiration:** To keep the competition more manageable, both me and the bot will only be trading options contracts with 10 days to expiration
+**Option Expiration:** To keep the research more manageable, the bot will only be trading options contracts with 10 days to expiration
 **Trade Frequency:** Every week a new spread will be made for each stock shown below **Risk Management:** To keep simplicity, neither me or the bot is allowed to close any positions before expiration **Stocks Available:** Below are the stocks that will be traded